-Default/Reset/Save
+Default / Reset / Save

-Understanding and controlling your imager's active, saved, and default settings is critical to its successful operation.
+Understanding and controlling your Imager's active, saved, and default settings is critical to its successful operation.

-Function Serial Cmd ESP (first, right click in any menu tree) a EZ Button ed (uo- Reset < A > Save to Reader, Send No Save No set: sav Reset and recall Microscan defaults <ard></ard> No No Resets ot save power- Reset and recall power-on parameters <arp></arp> No No Re. (not: for po Reset and recall customer default parameters <arc></arc> No No u Save current settings for power-on < Z > Save to Reader, Send and Save No Saved for Power-on Save current settings as customer default parameters for power-on < Zc > Save to Reader, Send and Save Customer Defaults for Power-On b No for F Recall Microscan default parameters and save for power-on <zrd></zrd> No No Saveo Recall customer default parameters and save for power-on <zrc></zrc> No Press and hold while powering on imager a.
+Function Serial Cmd ESP (first, right click in any menu tree) a EZ Button ed ed Reset < A > Save to Reader, Send No Save No ets av Reset and recall Microscan defaults <ard></ard> No No Res Reset and recall power-on parameters <arp></arp> No No Resets (not saved for power-on) Reset and recall customer default parameters <arc></arc> No No Save current settings for power-on < Z > Save to Reader, Send and Save No Saved for Power-on Save current settings as customer default parameters for power-on <zc></zc> Save to Reader, Send and Save Customer Defaults for Power-On b No d for Recall Microscan default parameters and save for power-on <zrd></zrd> No No Save Recall customer default parameters and save for power-on <zrc></zrc> No Press and hold while powering on Imager a.
 When you right click in a menu tree and select Default Current Menu Settings or Default All ESP Settings, it is important to note that only ESP settings are defaulted.
 To save these defaults to the reader itself, you need to follow up with a Save to Reader, Send and Save command.